Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 17 Juni 2025 01.39.20 UTC
+- WIB: Selasa, 17 Juni 2025 02.22.54 UTC
-- WITA: Selasa, 17 Juni 2025 02.39.20 UTC
+- WITA: Selasa, 17 Juni 2025 03.22.54 UTC
-- WIT: Selasa, 17 Juni 2025 03.39.20 UTC
+- WIT: Selasa, 17 Juni 2025 04.22.54 UTC

 Kutipan Inspiratif:
-"Without continual growth and progress, such words as improvement, achievement, and success have no meaning."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: success
+Kategori: technology